mjt-books/python-book/chapters/chapter-19.md

 - **Separate CI jobs for CPU and GPU.**
   - A common layout:
-    - `ci-cpu`: unit tests, style checks, CPU-only smoke tests.
+    - `ci-cpu` (minimum viable): unit tests, style checks, CPU-only smoke tests.
     - `ci-gpu` (optional): a small GPU-enabled smoke test on a dedicated runner.
   - If GPU capacity is scarce, you can run `ci-gpu` only on:
     - Main branch.